mikerae/string-rota/README.md

 Once static files are introduced into the project, this variable can be removed.
 - DISABLE_COLLECTSATICK:1
 #### Update Installed Apps and media/ static files in settings.py
+The deploymet platform, Heroku, is epherimal i.e. when it is not being used, it stops running activiely and any state data is lost.
+It is necessary, therefore, to store static files in a permenant state localtion.
+For this project, Cloudinary was used as the permenante storage location for the static files.
 - add 'cloudinary_storage' above 'django.contrib.staticfiles'
 ```
 INSTALLED_APPS = [